irvingpop/honeycomb-opentelemetry-swift/README.md

 | `unhandledExceptionInstrumentationEnabled` | Bool     | No        | Whether to enable unhandle exception instrumentation. (default: true)                                                                                      |
 | `offlineCachingEnabled` | Bool | No | Whether to enable offline caching for telemetry (default: false).
 Warning: this feature is still in alpha and may be unstable.
 For more details, see [Offline Caching](#offline-caching) |

-## Default Attributes
+## Standard Attributes
-All spans will include the following attributes
+All telemetry will include the following attributes

 - `app.bundle.version`: The version number of the app, as given by [`CFBundleVersion`](https://developer.apple.com/documentation/bundleresources/information-property-list/cfbundleversion)
 - `app.bundle.shortVersionString`: The short version string of the app, as given by [`CFBundleShortVersionVersion`](https://developer.apple.com/documentation/bundleresources/information-property-list/cfbundleshortversionstring)